awused/wallpapers/README.md

 Install with `go install -ldflags -H=windowsgui github.com/awused/wallpapers` on Windows to avoid spawning a visible console Window.
 Note that this will also disable stdout. <!-- TODO - include windows registry hacks in this repo -->

 Fill in wallpapers.toml and copy it to your choice of /usr/local/etc/wallpapers.toml, /usr/etc/wallpapers.toml, $GOBIN/wallpapers.toml, or $HOME/.wallpapers.toml.
+On Windows it's easiest to just drop it into your $GOPATH\bin directory.

 Run `wallpapers sync` to prepopulate the cache for your current set of wallpapers.
 This can be a very time consuming operation and stresses both your CPU and GPU.
 It can take hours to run for hundreds or thousands of images.
 The cache can take considerably more space than your original wallpapers, especially with high resolution monitors, so make sure there is sufficient disk space.